 While robins are migratory, many stay year-round if food is abundant.
 Plant native species such as Serviceberry, Chokecherry, Raspberry, Blackberry, and Elderberry for summer food.
 Dogwood and Winterberry for fall berries.
 Plus, Crabapple, Highbush Cranberry, Red Cedar, Hawthorn, Bittersweet, and Hackberry for winter forage.

-The next morning after the sad Sunday, we saw a female robin land in the Doublefile Viburnum.
+The following day after the sad Sunday, we saw a female robin land in the Doublefile Viburnum.
 I thought perhaps it was the momma looking for her eggs.
 She sang a song but didn’t linger.

 “Maybe she’s pregnant again and is going to have more eggs,” Curt said to lift my spirits.